mozilla/anodejsholidayseason/fully_loaded_node.md

 Deeper problems exist with this approach, beyond from these hardcoded limits:

-  * Flooding NodeJS's internal threadpool for computation work can starve network or file operations, which hurts **responsiveness**.
+  * Flooding NodeJS's internal threadpool with computation work can starve network or file operations, which hurts **responsiveness**.
   * There's no good way to control the backlog - If you have 5 minutes of computation work already sitting in your queue, do you really want to pile more on?

-Libraries that are "internally threaded" in this manner fail to **saturate** multiple cores, adversely affect **responsiveness** under load, and limit the application's ability to degrade **gracefully** under load.
+Libraries that are "internally threaded" in this manner fail to **saturate** multiple cores, adversely affect **responsiveness**, and limit the application's ability to degrade **gracefully** under load.

 ### Approach 4: Use node's cluster module!